aholkner/bacon/doc/graphics.rst

 * ``uniform sampler2D g_Texture0``: texture for the image drawn with :func:`draw_image`

 These uniforms may not be set directly, however others you define in the shader can be manipulated through the :attr:`Shader.uniforms` map as shown in the example above.
+Note that the naming convention of shader uniforms is important: uniforms with names that begin with
+``g_`` share their value across all shaders (for example, ``g_Projection`` and ``g_Texture0`` above).
+Other uniforms have values that must be set per-shader.

 .. autofunction:: set_shader